debate-map/app/README.md

 Prerequisite steps: [setup-k8s](#setup-k8s), [setup-psql](#setup-psql)

-* 1\) If there already exists a `debate-map` database in your local k8 cluster's postgres instance, "delete" it by running: `npm start "db.demoteDebateMapDB_k8s local"`
+* 1\) If there already exists a `debate-map` database in your local k8 cluster's postgres instance, "delete" it by running: `npm start "db.demoteDebateMapDB_k8s dm-local"`
 	* 1.1\) For safety, this command does not technically delete the database; rather, it renames it to `debate-map-old-XXX` (with `XXX` being the date/time of the rename).
 You can restore the database by changing its name back to `debate-map`.
-To find the modified name of the database, run the query: `SELECT datname FROM pg_database WHERE datistemplate = false;` (to connect to the postgres server in order to run this query, run: `npm start "db.psql_k8s local db:postgres"`)
+To find the modified name of the database, run the query: `SELECT datname FROM pg_database WHERE datistemplate = false;` (to connect to the postgres server in order to run this query, run: `npm start "db.psql_k8s dm-local db:postgres"`)
-* 2\) Run: `npm start "db.initDB local"` (or manually: connect to postgres server/pod and apply the `./Scripts/InitDB/@InitDB.sql` script)
+* 2\) Run: `npm start "db.initDB dm-local"` (or manually: connect to postgres server/pod and apply the `./Scripts/InitDB/@InitDB.sql` script)
-* 3\) Run: `npm start "db.seedDB local"` (or manually: connect to postgres server/pod and apply the `./Scripts/SeedDB/@SeedDB.sql` script)
+* 3\) Run: `npm start "db.seedDB dm-local"` (or manually: connect to postgres server/pod and apply the `./Scripts/SeedDB/@SeedDB.sql` script)
 	* 3.1\) If you get an error, changes may have been made to the expected database structure, with it being forgotten to update the `GenerateSeedDB.ts` code (or to regenerate its `@SeedDB.sql` output script).
-Open the `Scripts\SeedDBGenerator\GenerateSeedDB.ts` file, check for TypeScript errors, fix any you see, then run `npm start "db.seedDB_freshScript local"`.
+Open the `Scripts\SeedDBGenerator\GenerateSeedDB.ts` file, check for TypeScript errors, fix any you see, then run `npm start "db.seedDB_freshScript dm-local"`.

 </details>